 If the answer to this question is yes, follow instructions, and include details if necessary.
 For example: dates of application and employment, departments you worked for, and your supervisor's name and title.

-Some questions are more difficult than others.
-There are many reasons why this might be the case—maybe you don't know what to say, or you're afraid the answer will hurt your chances of getting hired.
+Some questions are more difficult than others to answer.
+There are many reasons this might be the case—maybe you don't know what to say, or perhaps you're afraid the answer will hurt your chances of getting hired.

 For help completing the more difficult parts of a job application, review the questions and answers below.